*If it's below freezing where you live, please wait until it's warmer out to submit your order for Bead Maker.*

 - Use as a drying aid, topper for coating or wax, on windows, wheels, safe on trim, etc.

 You can use this on a wet or dry surface.
-The way I use it is the following.
+The way I use it is as follows:

 - Wash the car using my normal washing process.

 - Coated Car: Spray Bead Maker spritzing one panel at a time.
-Spray an ample amount of product on the higher pile side of my Small Drying Towel (dark blue).
+Spray an ample amount of product on the higher pile side of my Drying Aid Towel (orange).
 You want more on the towel than on the paint to prevent smearing.
-Have a second Small Drying Towel with the lower pile side facing out to finish the wipe.
+Have a second Drying Aid Towel to finish the wipe.

 - Both will take quite a few passes to "work" the product onto the surface.